From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Methodology

 where $\alpha$ is a scalar to control the decorrelation strength.
 Inspired by them, we further use multi-task learning to train the HopGNN, with the $\mathcal{L}_\text{ce}$ as the main task and $\mathcal{L}_\text{ssl}$ as the auxiliary task, and the overall training objective is:

-In our case, as shown in Figure~\ref{fig:ssl}, the additional SSL objective is applied after the hop interaction to enhance the representative.
+In our case, as shown in Figure~\ref{fig:ssl}, the additional SSL objective is applied after the hop interaction to enhance the discrimination.
 To generate two views of hop interaction features, distinguished from the previous works to adopt sophisticated augmentation~\cite{chen2020simple, liu2022graph}, we simply forward HopGNN twice with different dropout units as augmentations to obtain $\mathbf{H}^K$ and $\mathbf{H}'^K$.
 Since the training of our model is independent of the graph structure, complex graph-based data augmentation operations are not needed.
 Then, we not only calculate $\mathcal{L}_\text{ce}$ with fusion and prediction steps on both views but also flatten and normalize them to calculate the cross-correlation matrix $\mathcal{C}$ for $\mathcal{L}_\text{ssl}$.
 Optimizing such the SSL objective can maximize the task-relevant mutual information and minimize the task-irrelevant information~\cite{zhang2021canonical}.
 It would help the learned hop interaction representation $\mathbf{H}^K$ to extract minimal and sufficient information about downstream tasks from multi-hop neighbors.

-Compared with other instance-level contrastive learning paradigms, memory costs of the feature-level $\mathcal{L}_\text{ssl}$ do not rise with the graph size since it focuses on the feature dimension, which is scalable and efficient.
-We provide the result of HopGNN with contrastive learning in the Appendix.
+Compared with other instance-level contrastive learning~\cite{chen2020simpleclr,khosla2020supervised}, the memory costs of the feature-level $\mathcal{L}_\text{ssl}$ do not increase with the graph size since it focuses on the feature dimension, which is scalable and efficient.
+We also provide the result of HopGNN with contrastive learning in the Appendix.